-The argument is that these ways for looking at the world are too different to be reconciled and should be respected as separate domains with different pathways to truth.
-That’s about as much of a stretch as anyone has ever been asked to imagine.
+The argument is that these ways for looking at the world are too different.
+We should respect them as separate domains with different pathways to truth.
+That’s a stretch.

 Only belief is roomy enough for a God, but it must allow us to get cozy with eternal ignorance.

-Religion, generally, is so afraid of having its tenets knocked down that it insists they stay, no matter what the evidence.
+Religion, generally, fears losing tenets.
+They stay, no matter what the evidence.
 So, while learning from the insights, we need to outgrow both science and faith as methods of understanding.

-We need to invent something else, some sort of practical search that’s versatile enough to leave every door open, honoring uncertainty and making corrections on the fly.
-I don’t know what it might be, but we invented science and religion.
+But we need to invent something else, some sort of practical search that’s versatile enough to leave every door open, honoring uncertainty and making corrections on the fly.
+But we invented science and religion.
 We can come up with something even more legitimate, maybe, if enough of us want to.